Malvy-Delaban/website-2025/articles/pokeadventure/pokeadventure.md

 !!!

 # Play Poke Adventure
 You can play right now !
 Click on the Web icon below and start your adventure if you're on your phone.
-You can also browse the project on Github.
+You can also browse the project on Github and check the patchnotes in the github readme.

 ???
 (web) https://poke.malvy-delaban.fr/